-Class of Fire Fire Extinguisher Type
+Class of Fire/Type of Extinguisher

+FIRE CLASS EXTINGUISHER TYPE

 B or C Regular Dry Chemical

-A, B, C, or D Multi-Purpose Dry Chemical
+A , B , C , or D Multi-Purpose Dry Chemical

 D Purple K Dry Chemical

 B or C KCL Dry Chemical

 D Dry Powder Special Compound

 B or C Carbon Dioxide (Dry)

 B or C Halogenated Agent (Gas)

-А Water
+Α Water

-A Water With Anti-Freeze
+Α Water With Anti-Freeze

 A or B Water, Loaded Steam Style

-B, On Some A Foam
+B, on some A Foam

-- 1. What are some things to do at an accident scene to prevent another accident? - 2.
-Name two causes of tire fires. - 3.
-What kinds of fires is a B:C extinguisher not good for? - 4.
-When using your extinguisher, should you get as close as possible to the fire? - 5.
-Name some causes of vehicle fires.
+- ♦ What are some things to do at an accident scene to prevent another accident? - Name two causes of tire fires. - ◆ What kinds of fires is a B:C extinguisher not good for? - ♦ When using your extinguisher, should you get as close as possible to the fire? - ◆ Name some causes of vehicle fires.

 These questions may be on the test.
-If you can't answer them all, re-read subsections 2.20 and 2.21.
+If you can't answer them all, re-read Subsections 2.20 and 2.21.